 - How do I apply for University Grants?
 Students can apply by completing the Institutional Aid Affidavit and Application The online form can be found on our OSFAS Undocumented Student Aid portal at https://hclleap-prod2.its.uconn.edu/apps/login/org/index.html.
 Students that meet the requirements per the answers to the Affidavit will be allowed to proceed in completing the Application section.
 An email will be sent to the student’s email address provided in the application with a link and other pertinent information.

 - What if I made a mistake in the Affidavit or Application?
 If students believe they made an error in answering the questions on the Affidavit or Application, they can email the Office of Student Financial Aid Services at email@example.com and a member of our Client Services team will assist them.
 Students will be provided with a link to get back into their application and correct the information as needed.

 Types of Financial Aid

-- What types of financial aid am I expected to receive?
-Eligible students will be considered to receive institutional aid in the form of University Grant and/or the Connecticut Commitment Grant.
+- What types of financial aid are available?
+Eligible students may be considered for institutional aid in the form of University Grant.